SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Misc/service_plugin.rst

   }

   class DriverPlugin extends FiberPlugin {
-    // incrementBy will be set by others plugin at elaboration time var incrementBy = 0
+    // incrementBy will be set by others plugin at elaboration time. var incrementBy = 0
-    // retainer allows other plugins to create locks, on which this plugin will wait before using incrementBy val retainer = Retainer()
+    // Retainer allows other plugins to create locks, on which this plugin will
+    // wait before using incrementBy.
+    val retainer = Retainer()

     val logic = during build new Area {
       val sp = host[StatePlugin].logic.get
       retainer.await()

-      // Generate the incrementer hardware
+      // Generate the incrementer hardware.
       sp.signal := sp.signal + incrementBy
     }
   }

-  // Let's define a plugin which will modify the DriverPlugin.incrementBy variable because letting it elaborate its hardware class SetupPlugin extends FiberPlugin {
+  // Let's define a plugin which will modify the DriverPlugin.incrementBy variable
+  // because letting it elaborate its hardware. class SetupPlugin extends FiberPlugin {
-    // during setup { body } will spawn the body of code in the Fiber setup phase (it is before the Fiber build phase) val logic = during setup new Area {
+    // `during setup { body }` will spawn the body of code in the Fiber setup
+    // phase (it is before the Fiber build phase). val logic = during setup new Area {
       // *** Setup phase code ***
       val dp = host[DriverPlugin]